flynx/argv.js/README.md

 When a nested parser is started it will consume subsequent arguments until it exits, then the parent parser will pick up where it left.

+When a nested parser encounters an unknown option/command it will stop and the option will be delegated to the parent parser.
+This can be disabled by setting `<parser>.delegateUnknownToParent` to `false`.

 Externally it is treated in exactly the same way as a normal _function_ handler, essentially, the parent parser does not know the difference between the two.